SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 - `unshift(el)` – **adds new items to the beginning** of an array, and returns the new **length**

-- `includes(el)` – determines whether an **array includes a certain element**, retunes `true` or `false`
+- `includes(el)` – determines whether an **array includes a certain element**, returnes `true` or `false`

-- `indexOf(el)` – returns the index of an element, or retunrs -1 if cannot find the element
+- `indexOf(el)` – returns the index of an element, or returns -1, if it cannot find the element

-Basically, these methods modify the array and we don't need to write whole bunch of code which saves lots of time.
+Basically, these methods modify the array, and we do not need to write a whole bunch of code, which saves lots of time.

 [/slide]